OrderIn/meteor-server-info/README.md

-# percolate:server-info
+# sevki:prometheus-exporter (WIP)

 ## Description

 [Meteor](http://meteor.com)  package for querying a meteor app for diagnostics information.

 The package sets up a route (By default at /info) that returns a json object containing useful debugging about your running Meteor app.